Feb 23, 2022 | Ask & Talk | Reading Time: 5 minutes

 How is your business doing on social media?
-The hospitality world is going through dramatic changes with the accelerated digitalization, and hoteliers find themselves at an impasse in their struggle for what to do about the impact of social media on the hotel industry.
+The hospitality world is going through dramatic changes with the accelerated digitalization.
+Currently, hoteliers are finding themselves at an impasse in their struggle for what to do about the impact of social media on the hotel industry.

 - Ignore it altogether?